ShaheerSajid/RISCV/README.md

 ## Benchmarks and Tests

 Each instruction was validated using modelsim after which simple C programs were compiled to validate overall functionality.
 Dhrystone benchmark was then performed to provide an idea on the overall performance of the processor.
-I have
+The timing analysis was performed while the FPU was attached so it resulted in poor Fmax.
+I will once again perform the timing analysis after optimiz

-- Fmax: 20Mhz
+- Fmax: 24Mhz
 	- Current CPU frequency is 16Mhz
  - Calculation of 100 PI digits:
 	 - 3141592653589793238462643383279502884197169399375105820974944592307816406286208998628034825342117067